Hawkeye (Kate Bishop): Fictional character biography

 Kate Bishop is the daughter of wealthy Manhattan socialites Derek Bishop and Eleanor Bishop and the sister of Susan Bishop.
 Eleanor was later apparently killed in Boulder, Colorado, leaving Derek to raise Kate and Susan.

 Young Avengers Special

-Young Avengers Special reveals that some time prior to joining the team, Kate Bishop was brutally attacked in (what appears to be) Central Park.
+Young Avengers Special reveals that some time prior to joining the team, Kate Bishop was sexually assaulted in (what appears to be) Central Park.
 At first, the incident left Kate traumatized, but then it spurred her to engage in intense combat training.
 So far the rest of the Young Avengers are unaware of this incident, as Kate has only told her therapist and Jessica Jones.
-The exact nature of the attack is not made clear — only the initial ambush is shown on-panel.
+Kate's actual rape is not illustrated — only the initial ambush is shown on-panel.